bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 # Result
 In each experiment, we record the results of the functions and task.
 The metrics of each function and full task are showed below.
-- IoU, Intersection over Union, an overlap ratio between the predicted bounding box and ground truth bounding box
+- **IoU**: Intersection over Union, an overlap ratio between the predicted bounding box and ground truth bounding box.
+To calculate this metric, we print templates of each piece and place the jigsaw piece on the corresponding template.
+We get the ground truth using templates,and calculate the IoU.(示意图)

 ![](./IoU.png)